Attending a performance

-If you are attending a performance or event at the Royal Opera House we would like to draw your attention to some changes to our security measures in light of the recent tragic events.
+If you are attending a performance or event at the Royal Opera House we would like to draw your attention to our security measures.

-You will notice an increased security presence at the Royal Opera House and we will take time to search all bags on entry.
+You will notice a security presence at the Royal Opera House and we may request to search bags on entry or whilst on our premises.
 You can help us to make sure that this has as little impact on your visit as possible by doing the following:

-Your safety is paramount to us and your understanding greatly appreciated as we go through this difficult time.
+Your safety is paramount to us and your understanding greatly appreciated.

 There is no dress code – feel free to dress up or down.

 Visit us for a meal or glass of wine before a performance, but make sure you leave plenty of time to find your seat, especially if you are in the Amphitheatre.
 We recommend you arrive at the Royal Opera House a minimum of 30 minutes before the performance starts.
 Performances start promptly and latecomers cannot be admitted.

 Announcements will alert you to the start of the performance at 10, five and two minutes to curtain up.
 If you cannot use stairs please allow extra time to find your seat as lifts can be busy.